adriensieg/AI-on-Edge/Video-Understanding.md

 - The server yields events one at a time; the browser receives them incrementally.
 Format is data: {json}\n\n.
 The client uses EventSource JS API to listen.
 - This is why you see results frame-by-frame in the browser instead of waiting for the full video to process.

+### yield — generator function
+`event_stream()` is an async generator.
+It produces values lazily — each yield sends one SSE event and suspends until the consumer (the HTTP response) asks for the next.
+The whole video never sits in memory at once.

+response_schema=ImageAnalysis — structured output
+Without a schema, Gemini returns freeform text.
+With response_schema=ImageAnalysis (a Pydantic model), Gemini is constrained to output valid JSON matching that schema — guaranteed fields status, event, tray_id.
+This is called constrained decoding — the model's token sampling is steered to only produce valid structure.

 ## Which should you use for Gemini?